wtsi-npg/bcviz/README.md

    Follow the displayed prompt (test files are provided as part of this package and are located in the demo folder, ../ when executing python).
 The script generates index.html and main.js files that are specific to your input.
-The visuals are displayed at
+The visuals are displayed at:

     http://localhost:8888/demo/custom

 Running tests:
 --------------

-Install dependencies by runnign bower in the top level directory
+Install dependencies by runnign bower in the top level directory:

   bower install